isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Lim Kheng Chye Collection, courtesy of National Archives of Singapore</div>
 <div>19980005117 - 0010</div>
 </div>
-Traditional dances were usually performed at festive events such as weddings, festivals and gatherings of the Malay community in Singapore.
-The dancers here perform the joget, where men and women dance to fast-paced rhythm accompanied by violin, gong, flute and drums.
-The dance is believed to have drawn influences from the Portuguese folk dance, which spread to the Malay Archipelago during the 16th century.
+Traditional dances were usually performed at celebrations such as weddings, festivals and gatherings of the Malay community in Singapore.
+A very popular dance was _joget_, where men and women danced to fast-paced rhythm accompanied by violin, gong, flute and drums.
+The dance is believed to be influenced by Portuguese folk dance, which spread to the Malay Archipelago during the 16th century.
 <p></p>
 <p></p>
 <hr>